poemm/bigint_experiments/wasm/README.md

 ### __multi3()

-Because Wasm doesn't support multiplication `u64xu64->u128`, so if you need it, we use the precompiled version of builtin `__multi3()`.
-See the makefile for the exact command where `wasm-ld` links against this file.
+Wasm doesn't support multiplication `u64xu64->u128`, so if you need it, we use the precompiled version of builtin `__multi3()`.
+See the makefile for the exact command where `wasm-ld` links against this llvm builtin.
 ```
 wget https://github.com/CraneStation/wasi-sdk/releases/download/wasi-sdk-5/libclang_rt.builtins-wasm32-wasi-5.0.tar.gz
 tar -xvzf libclang_rt.builtins-wasm32-wasi-5.0.tar.gz